polkadot-fellows/RFCs/text/0047-assignment-of-availability-chunks.md

 #### Properties

-The function that decides the chunk index for a validator should be parameterized by at least `(validator_index, block_number, core_index)` and have the following properties:
+The function that decides the chunk index for a validator will be parameterized by at least `(validator_index, core_index)` and have the following properties:
 1. deterministic
 1. relatively quick to compute and resource-efficient.
-1. when considering the other params besides `validator_index` as fixed, the function should describe a permutation of the chunk indices
+1. when considering a fixed `core_index`, the function should describe a permutation of the chunk indices
-1. considering `block_number` as a fixed argument, the validators that map to the first N/3 chunk indices should have as little overlap as possible for different paras scheduled on that relay parent.
+1. the validators that map to the first N/3 chunk indices should have as little overlap as possible for different cores.

-In other words, we want a uniformly distributed, deterministic mapping from `ValidatorIndex` to `ChunkIndex` per block per core.
+In other words, we want a uniformly distributed, deterministic mapping from `ValidatorIndex` to `ChunkIndex` per core.

 It's desirable to not embed this function in the runtime, for performance and complexity reasons.
 However, this means that the function needs to be kept very simple and with minimal or no external dependencies.